 Archiving is nothing more than safely storing everything you have collected to tell your story.
 Unlike your final story, your personal archive includes all notes that you took, all photos, audio or video recordings, etc. A good archive is well organized and easily accessible to other people (such as your family members, your friends, or anyone with whom you want to share your work!).

-- So you can share your work with others now and in the future, it’s like a time capsule!
+What you are doing is important and contributes to documenting history and cultural heritage!
+Creating an archive of your work will allow you to share your work with others now and in the future, like a time capsule!